Edmonton-Castle Downs

 Edmonton-Castle Downs is a provincial electoral district in Alberta, Canada.
 The district is one of 87 mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting.
 The district was created in 1997 boundary redistribution when Edmonton-Roper merged with the north half of Edmonton-Mayfield.
 The riding has swung between Liberal and Progressive Conservative control since it was created, before returning an NDP MLA in 2015.
 The 2004 election was very controversial, with near even support for both the Liberal and Progressive Conservative candidates.
 The outcome was decided in the third recount, which resulted in Thomas Lukaszuk winning the riding by 3 votes.

-Neighborhoods in this riding include: Baturyn, Caernarvon, Carlisle, Beaumaris, Lorelei, Dunluce, Klarvatten, Rapperswill, Chambery & Elsinore.
+Neighbourhoods in this riding include: Baturyn, Caernarvon, Carlisle, Beaumaris, Lorelei, Dunluce, Klarvatten, Rapperswill, Chambery, and Elsinore.

 The riding was last contested in the 2019 election, during which the NDP incumbent, Nicole Goehring, defeated Ed Ammar of the United Conservative Party by 2,017 votes.